Professional qualifications, accreditations and memberships:

 Accreditations:

-• GMC (General Medical Council) Specialist Registration as a Consultant Psychiatrist, 2002.
+• GMC (General Medical Council) Certificate of Completion of Specialist Training, Forensic Psychiatry, 2002.

 • Approved under Section 12 (2) Mental Health Act 1983/2007 – since 1998